GGGGino/SkuskuCartBundle/README.md

 Create a row of the given entity - DEV

+> bin/console ggggino_skusku:doctor:db

+Check if the installation procedure was successful

 ## Configuration details

 You can decide if even the anonymous user can shop